Tevin-Isaac/Sneakerpunk-celo-frontend/README.md

 ## Contributing

-We welcome contributions from the community.
+We welcome contributions from the community and everyone.

 <p align="right">(<a href="#top">back to top</a>)</p>